vinaya-class/vinaya-class.github.io/src/00-introduction.md

 \begin{multicols}{2}
 -->

-The ten reasons for the establishing of the Pāṭimokkha:
+The ten reasons for the establishing of the Pāṭimokkha, *dasa atthavase*:

 1. "For the excellence of the Sangha;
 2.  for the wellbeing of the Sangha;